Ghosts: A Natural History: 500 Years of Searching for Proof Roger Clarke St. Martin’s Press

 Durante, Thomas.
 “Did ABC reporter catch a GHOST on camera while reporting from one of America’s most haunted houses?”
 The Daily Mail.
 12 December 2012.

 I’m feeling a bit of umbrage for the spirits of the Upstate region of South Carolina.
-A recent Halloween related article appeared on the website of a Charlotte, NC news station (I’d rather not just call them out) about haunted places in the region.
-Included with the article is a slideshow of some 43 locations in the region that are purported to be haunted.
+A recent Halloween related article appeared on the website of a Charlotte, NC news station (I’d rather not just call them out) regarding haunted places in the region.
+Included with the article is a slideshow of 43 locations that are purported to be haunted.
 But that’s all that’s included: a slideshow.
-The slides show pictures of some of these haunted hotspots with a name and town but no further information.
+The slides show pictures of some of these haunted hotspots with a name and town, but no further information.
 While it’s all fine and good to say a place is haunted, it is a serious disservice to pronounce a place haunted but provide no further information regarding it.

 There is a link within the article to a list of haunted places on the website of a local paranormal investigation organization.
-While it’s obvious that this list is the only source for the locations included in the slideshow what I find so annoying is the fact that the source of the list is the notorious Shadowlands Index of Haunted Places.
-After briefly comparing the list it became very clear that the paranormal organization’s list was simply cut and pasted from the Shadowlands list.
+While it’s obvious that this list is the only source for the locations included in the slideshow, what I find so annoying is the fact that the organization’s source is the notorious Shadowlands Index of Haunted Places.
+After briefly comparing the lists, it became very clear that the paranormal organization’s list was simply cut and pasted from the Shadowlands list.

-My problems with the Shadowlands list stems from the fact that it is made of user submitted entries.
-Someone, anyone can go to the website and submit information on a haunted place.
+My problems with Shadowlands stems from the fact that it is made of user submitted entries.
+Someone, anyone, can go to the website and submit information on a haunted place.
 The information submitted is not checked or vetted, it is added to the list and readers often take this information as fact.
-It is just such shoddy information gathering and publishing that I’m working hard to combat with this blog.
+It is such shoddy information gathering and publishing that I’m working hard to combat with this blog.

-While my list here is not as lengthy as the news station’s list (they includes over 40 locations), hopefully this list will help to provide a far better alternative.
-For your consideration, I’m presenting a few of the more interesting—and documented—stories from the region.
+While my coverage here is not as lengthy as the news station’s list, hopefully this article will help to provide a far better alternative.
+For your consideration, I’m presenting a few of the more interesting—and documented—stories from the Upstate region.

 Abbeville, the county seat and namesake for the county, is a fascinating town with a number of hauntings including its historic opera house which I covered a few years back.